datacoves/docs/docs/how-tos/dbt/database-errors.md

 5. Implement appropriate error handling
 6. Use incremental processing for large datasets
 7. Add dbt data and unit tests
-8. Use your data warehouse query profiler or explain query
+8. Use your data warehouse query profiler or `EXPLAIN` query
 9. Monitor query performance

 Resources: